hardeek24/Recommender-System/README.md

 This project aims to address these challenges by developing an advanced recommender system.
 The primary goals are:

-1. **Personalization**: Provide tailored recommendations that match individual user preferences and behaviors.
+1. Personalization: Provide tailored recommendations that match individual user preferences and behaviors.
-2. **Scalability**: Ensure the system can handle large datasets and a growing number of users and items without significant performance degradation.
+2. Scalability: Ensure the system can handle large datasets and a growing number of users and items without significant performance degradation.
-3. **Accuracy**: Improve the precision of recommendations by leveraging state-of-the-art algorithms and deep learning techniques.
+3. Accuracy: Improve the precision of recommendations by leveraging state-of-the-art algorithms and deep learning techniques.
-4. **Efficiency**: Optimize data storage and model deployment to ensure quick response times and efficient use of resources.
+4. Efficiency: Optimize data storage and model deployment to ensure quick response times and efficient use of resources.

 By integrating collaborative filtering, matrix factorization, and neural networks, this project seeks to create a hybrid model that leverages the strengths of each approach.
 Amazon SageMaker is utilized for its robust machine learning capabilities, while Amazon S3 provides scalable and efficient data management.